Uthai Thani province: History

 Originally Mon and Lawa settled in the area.
 The first Thai settlement in the area was Muang U Thai during the Sukhothai Kingdom, but it was later abandoned when the river changed course.
 The Patabeut people, of Karen ethnicity, revived the settlement at its current site during the Ayutthaya Kingdom.
 It served as a fort protecting the boundary of the kingdom.

-Uthai Thani is the hometown of the father of King Rama I. He later renamed the city from its old name Uthai to Uthai Thani.
+Uthai Thani is the hometown of the father of King Rama I. He later changed the city's old name Uthai to Uthai Thani.

 In 1892, King Chulalongkorn (Rama V) added the area of Uthai Thani to the Monthon Nakhon Sawan and in 1898 formed the province.

 Symbols

 The provincial seal depicts the pavilion at Wat Khao Sakae Krang.
 It houses the statue of Thongdee, the father of King Rama I and a Buddha footprint.
 The mountain in the background symbolizes the location of the pavilion on top of Khao Sakae Krang.

 The provincial flower is the yellow cotton tree (Cochlospermum regium).
 The provincial tree is the neem (Azadirachta indica v. siamensis).
+Giant gourami (Osphronemus goramy) is the provincial aquatic animal.

 The flag of Uthai Thani depicts the provincial seal of Uthai Thani in the middle.
 The yellow colour at the top of the flag is the colour of the Chakri dynasty, symbolizing gold.
 The green colour at the bottom is the colour of King Rama I as he was born on a Wednesday, which is associated with green in the Thai calendar.
 The text below the seal says Uthai Thani province.